Meet the artist

 Artists Biography

 Georgie studied Art at A-Level before earning a BA Honours in Graphic Design and a PGCE in Secondary Art & Design.
-Despite her formal training, her coloured pencil and pastel work is entirely self-taught—a journey that has given her the freedom to develop her own distinctive style.
+Despite her formal training, her coloured pencil and pastel work is entirely self-taught—a journey that has allowed her to develop a unique and personal approach to her subject matter.

-Living in Stratford-upon-Avon, Georgie is deeply inspired by the traditions, heritage, and way of life that define the British countryside.
-Horses have always been a huge part of rural Britain, shaping everything from work to sport, and through her equestrian art, she celebrates the culture that keeps the countryside alive.
-Her work preserves the heart of British country life—its field sports, equestrian pursuits, and the generations of people who care for the land.
-With increasing development and fewer people keeping horses, she fears the countryside is disappearing—not just under concrete, but from British identity itself.
+Living in Stratford-upon-Avon with her husband, daughter, dogs, and horses, Georgie is deeply inspired by the traditions, heritage, and way of life that define the British countryside.
+Horses have always been a huge part of rural Britain, shaping everything from work to sport, and through her equestrian art she celebrates the culture that keeps the countryside alive.
+Her work preserves the heart of country life—its field sports, British country pursuits, equestrian sports, country sports, and the generations of people who care for the land.
+She also finds endless inspiration in the beauty and character of British wildlife, weaving it into her celebration of rural traditions.